Realistic New Year’s Resolutions To Help Mental Health And Stress

 5. Eat healthier food.

 For example, a person who intends to improve their fitness may look for resources like gyms, professional guidance, and a supportive community.
 Similarly, someone whose resolution focuses on losing weight may have a clear idea of what that entails: eating a balanced diet with lean proteins, whole grains, and fruits and vegetables.
-In contrast, someone with a less popular resolution, like adopting a new hobby or adjusting their morning routine, may not have as clear of a path to success or may not have examples around them to reference when making a plan.
+In contrast, someone with a less popular resolution, like adopting a new hobby or adjusting their morning routine in the new year, may not have as clear of a path to success or may not have examples around them to reference when making a plan.
 In some cases, less popular resolutions can make for unrealistic goals, as it may be more difficult to determine what to focus on.

 An elderly man in a blue long sleeve shirt and earphones is giving a high five and smiling to someone outside

-While choosing a common resolution might be a way to boost the likelihood that it will be accomplished, it may not be guaranteed.
+While choosing a common New Year’s resolution might be a way to boost the likelihood that it will be accomplished, it may not be guaranteed.
 Individuals can be susceptible to the challenges associated with goal attainment, and factors beyond willpower can play a significant role.
 Evidence suggests that brute-force willpower is one of the least effective ways to achieve a goal.
 While some people with superhuman willpower can build habits almost effortlessly, others may benefit from additional support to reach goals that improve their overall well-being.

 Research surrounding the main barriers to achieving resolutions has identified several ways people can increase their chances of success.
 While each person's journey toward reaching their goals can look different, addressing common barriers to success could significantly increase the number of realistic resolution choices a person has.
 Below are a few strategies to consider.